Purdue-CSUSB/purdueusb.com/README.md

 You can also use emojis seen on this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/)! :bangbang:

+**A note about images**: Please only use images hosted by USB - not from an outside source.
+In addition, use descriptive and readable captions for wiki images, as they will be displayed to the user and read aloud via screen readers.

 The filename will be the URL slug, so `lawson-fob.md` becomes `/resources/lawson-fob`.
 Be sure to include the following [front matter](https://jekyllrb.com/docs/front-matter/) attributes:

 - title: Title of the article